 What makes Lightroom slow?

-You’re probably thinking 128GB is insane, well, even as I sit here with just my web browser, Photoshop, and Lightroom open my computer is showing that 74% of memory is being used of 32GB.
+You’re probably thinking 128GB is insane, well, even as I sit here with just my web browser, Photoshop, and Lightroom open my computer is showing that 74% of memory is being used of 64GB.
 The computer adapts to the amount of memory installed and uses it to make sure things run faster.
-This can be deceptive because the OS adapts to low memory so it looks like your computer is doing fine with 16GB of memory but the truth is the system is working hard to keep from crashing and burning with such a low amount of memory.
+This can be deceptive because the OS adapts to low memory so it looks like your computer is doing fine with 16GB of memory but the truth is the apps (like Lightroom) are working hard to keep from crashing and burning with such a low amount of memory.
 If you can, go even higher as there’s no limit to how much memory Lightroom will eat up.

 While more memory is a huge factor most motherboards only have 4 memory slots.
 This obviously limits the absolute maximum you can install in your computer.
 With that in mind, another major upgrade is buying a dedicated NVMe M.2 SSD for your cache drive.
 I recommend at least 1TB if not more if your caching drive is the same as your system drive.
 I personally have a 2TB NVMe SSD for my system drive on which Lightroom has automatically placed its Camera Raw Cache.

 If you are not sure what the Camera Raw Cache is, open up Lightroom, click on Edit>Preferences>Performance and then look for the section called “Camera Raw Cache Settings”.
 Go ahead and set this to the maximum of 200GB if you have the room on your SSD.